 The following is a description of our minimum method of assessment which is designed to give you an insight into the process involved.

 The initial stage is a consultation with one of our psychologists who has experience of autism spectrum, as well as a wealth of other conditions, so that you can share your concerns and reasons for considering an autism diagnostic assessment.

-It is essential that we determine whether an ASD assessment is appropriate for you as many other conditions have similar symptoms or presentations.
+It is essential that we determine whether a diagnostic assessment is appropriate for you as many other conditions have similar symptoms or presentations.